MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-executiontimeout-property.md

 # ExecutionTimeout Property

 Sets the maximum time the report will run after which it is automatically terminated.
+The format must be a timeout duration specified as `hh:mm:ss`.

 ## Applies To